-Finding talent in construction equipment rental is a challenge.
+Finding and hiring young talent in construction is a challenge.

-Gearflow sat with Allan Haynsworth, President and Owner of Atlantic Lift Systems, and Julieanne Hastings, Marketing Coordinator, to understand how they think about building a culture in equipment rental in order to grow.
+Gearflow sat with Allan Haynsworth, President and Owner of Atlantic Lift Systems, and Julieanne Hastings, Atlantic Lift Systems’ Marketing Coordinator, to understand how they build a culture that allows them to continue growing.

 Today, Atlantic Lift Systems is the largest independent equipment rental company in the South, offering a variety of equipment including Aerial Manlifts, Telescoping forklifts, and other general contractor equipment like asphalt rollers, excavators, portable light towers, air compressors, generators, and more.